-- 20) Click in the first cell of the table and type Name:. - 21) Click in the second cell of the first row (or press the [Tab] key to move to it). - 22) From the Insert menu select Form and then Text Field.
-Make sure the text field you just inserted is selected so you can change the properties. - 23) The properties along with an explanation of each are listed below.
+- 22) Click in the first cell of the table and type Name: (including the colon: ). - 23) Click in the second cell of the first row (or press the [Tab] key to move to it). - 24) From the Insert menu select Form and then Text Field.
+Click OK to skip the label options. - 25) Make sure the text field you just inserted is selected so you can change the properties. - 26) The properties along with an explanation of each are listed below.
 Make the changes indicated.

-marcatca.
-Property Purpose Change to: TextField The name of the field - generally used to identify each Name Char width field in the form handler Specifies a width for the box.
-Width is measured in 40 Max Chars characters and can vary from one browser to another Places a limit on the number of characters that can be types in a box Leave empty Single/Multi Line Changes between a text box (single) and text area (multi) Single Password Changes the textbox so that when a user enters text in to Leave it Init Val it, will appear rather than the text being typed.
+Property Purpose Change to: TextField The name of the field - generally used to identify each field in the form handler Name Char width Specifies a width for the box.
+Width is measured in characters and can vary from one browser to another 40 Max Chars Places a limit on the number of characters that can be typed in a box Leave empty Single/Multi Line Changes between a text box (single) and text area (multi) Single Password Changes the textbox so that when a user enters text in to Leave it it, will appear rather than the text being typed.
 Normally used for login forms for restricted websites.
-Specifies text that will already be entered in to the box when the web page loads Leave empty TextField Char w idth 40 Type 🔕 S ingle line 🕒 M ulti line Password textfield Max Chars I nit val
+Init Val Specifies text that will already be entered in to the box when the web page loads Leave empty TextField Char width 40 Type Single line Multi line ) P assword Name Max chars I nit val

-- 24) Do the same for the second row of the table.
-The only difference is that the text in the first column will be Email Address: and the TextField property of the Text field will be email. - 25) In the third row, enter the text Phone Number: in the first cell.
-In the second cell add a textbox the same as the previous ones with the TextField set to phone. - 26) On the fourth row, enter the text Pot Name: in the first cell.
-In the second cell add a textbox the same as the previous ones with the TextField set to pot\name (with the underscore). - 27) On the fifth row enter the text Quantity: in the first cell.
-In the second cell add a textbox the same as the previous ones with the TextField set to quantity and Char Width as 10. - So far the field should be looking like the one on the following page.
+- 27) Do the same for the second row of the table.
+The only difference is that the text in the first column will be Email Address: and the TextField property of the Text field will be Email. - 28) In the third row, enter the text Phone Number: in the first cell.
+In the second cell add a textbox the same as the previous ones with the TextField set to Phone. - 29) On the fourth row, enter the text Pot Name: in the first cell.
+In the second cell add a textbox the same as the previous ones with the TextField set to Pot\name (with the underscore). - 30) On the fifth row enter the text Quantity: in the first cell.
+In the second cell add a textbox the same as the previous ones with the TextField set to Quantity and Char Width as 10.

+So far the form should be looking like the one below.

-Time to try out some of the other types of form objects, staring with a combo box.
+Time to try out some of the other types of form objects, starting with a combo box.

-28) In the first cell of the sixth row type Location: In the next cell select Insert, then select Form and List/Menu.
-Change the name property to location.
+- 31) In the first cell of the sixth row type Location:. - 32) In the next cell select Insert, then select Form and Select (List/Menu).
+Click OK to skip the label options.
+Change the name property to Location.

-- 29) Make sure Type is set to menu.
+- 33) Make sure Type is set to menu.
 This will make the list a drop-down style combo box.
-If List is selected, then the list will be a scrolling list with some additional options available (such as the number of rows visible in the list). - 30) In the Properties panel, click on the List Values button.
+If List is selected, then the list will be a scrolling list with some additional options available (such as the number of rows visible in the list). - 34) In the Properties panel, click on the List Values button.